grislyeye/three-meet/pages/backgrounds/noble.md

 </header>

 As a noble, you are expected to maintain a certain lifestyle.
-You start with a **Large Pouch of Gold Crowns (Treasure Ud10)**.
+You start with a **Large Pouch of Crowns (Treasure Ud10)**.
 This item refreshes at the end of each adventure.